 Jersey law assigns different prescription periods for different causes of action.
 There is no inherent principle which allows the calculation of an appropriate period in any given situation.
 Instead, in any given case, it is necessary to identify the cause of action and whether Jersey law has recognised a prescription period in respect of that cause of action.
 If not, a period may be applied by analogy.
 If there is no recognised period or appropriate analogy, the court will apply a standard prescription period of ten years (Re Esteem Settlement 2002 JLR 52; Rockhampton Apartments Ltd v Gale 2007 JLR 332).

-The recognised prescriptive periods for common causes of action in Jersey are as follows.
+The recognised prescription periods for common causes of action in Jersey are as follows:

-- Contract ten years.
+- contract ten years;

-- Torts three years.
+- · torts three years; and

-- Breach of trust three years.
+- breach of trust three years.

 Prescription starts to run as soon as the cause of action is complete.